Muddy reviews: The Star Inn, Alfriston

 It’s a reflection of how tough it is to find staff in hospitality at the moment that during my stay Alex Polizzi herself was part of the waiting staff for drinks in the afternoon, dinner in the restaurant, and then the next morning for my breakfast in the pretty outdoor courtyard.
 Good to see that The Hotel Inspector isn’t beyond pulling an 18 hour day when it matters.

-The restaurant was really buzzy the night we ate, and I reckon I can pretty much guarantee that it will continue to be so night after night into autumn — the hotel is fully booked until September.
+The restaurant was really buzzy the night we ate, and I reckon I can pretty much guarantee that it will continue to be so night after night and the hotel is chokker, so you’ll need to book ahead.

 Head chef is Tim Kensett, formerly of The River Café, and the menu comes with the expected promise of local produce and unfussy dishes.
 Gotta tell you, dinner was dreamy.
 I’m going to disagree with Marina O’Loughlin of The Sunday Times — to me there was plenty on the menu to excite, and both my friend and I had fantastic meals (although I agree on price — £42 for a main course is steep).
 My sweet, textured wild sea bass, balanced with capers, black olives, lemon and braised black cabbage was damn near perfect.